DataDog/browser-sdk/packages/logs/README.md

-# Browser Log Collection
+# Datadog Browser SDK for Logs

-Send logs to Datadog from web browsers or other Javascript clients with the browser logs SDK.
+Send logs to Datadog from web browsers or other Javascript clients with the Datadog Browser SDK for Logs.

-With the browser logs SDK, you can send logs directly to Datadog from JS clients and leverage the following features:
+With the Datadog Browser SDK for Logs, you can send logs directly to Datadog from JS clients and leverage the following features:

 - Use the SDK as a logger.
 Everything is forwarded to Datadog as JSON documents.
 - Add `context` and extra custom attributes to each log sent.